Safety Tips – Part 2: Managing Remote Workers and Field Technicians

 How to Keep Your Remote Workers Safe in the Field

 Workplace safety is a complicated issue for remote Field Service employees.
-The amount of dangerous situations they’re put in range from common everyday hazards like driving, to the more extreme, such as operating specialized equipment high off the ground.
-Remote work is often done with minimal supervision, which only increases risk, and under conditions which can change at a moment’s notice.
+The number of dangerous situations they’re put in range from common everyday hazards like driving, to the more extreme, such as operating specialized equipment high off the ground.
+Remote work is often done with minimal supervision, which only increases risk, and under conditions that can change at a moment’s notice.

 What to Look Out For